rstol/course-WNMC/assignment05/README.md

 3. The receiver port can be provider or the default "FF" will be used

 ## Notes
-I couldn't run the script as I don't have the arduino connected.
+- I couldn't run the script as I don't have the arduino connected.
 I hope the script works.
+- The app should terminate on "Ctrl+C"